CHAMP: A Randomized Controlled Trial of High-intensity Aerobic and Resistance Exercise for Metastatic Prostate Cancer

 Open to males ages 18 years and up

-- Patients must have histologically documented adenocarcinoma of the prostate with progressive systemic bone or node metastatic disease despite castrate levels of testosterone due to orchiectomy or luteinizing hormone-releasing hormone (LHRH)agonist.
-Castrate levels of testosterone must be maintained.
+- Histologically documented adenocarcinoma of the prostate with systemic bone or node metastatic disease despite castrate levels of testosterone (<50 ng/dL) due to orchiectomy or LHRH agonist.
+Castrate levels of testosterone must be maintained while on study.
+Men can be enrolled prior to starting abiraterone and/or enzalutamide OR already be receiving treatment with abiraterone and/or enzalutamide.

 - On ADT with a Gonadotropin-releasing hormone (GnRH) agonist/antagonist or prior bilateral orchiectomy.
 All patients will be required to be on ADT throughout the study;